There is nothing more human than to be filled with boundless joy upon discovering a large stack of rocks.

 Cowboy Bunkhouse is the only hostel around the Utah National Parks, located in the town of Kanab, which is 77 miles from Bryce Canyon, 78 miles from Grand Canyon North Rim, and 40 miles from Zion NP.

 The hostel is western themed, complete with a parlor, saloon, and an old piano.
-You can pick fresh veggies from the garden, learn about American history, and get some great advice for exploring the nearby Utah national parks.
+You can pick fresh veggies from the garden, learn about American history, and get some great advice for exploring the nearby national parks.

-Camping in and around Utah National Parks
+Camping in and around Utah’s National Parks

-Generally, the campgrounds within the national parks are more expensive than outside the park, but they also have shower facilities, camp convenient stores, and other amenities.
+Generally, the campgrounds within the national parks are more expensive than outside the park, but they also have shower facilities, camp convenience stores, and other amenities.
 Plus, you can’t sleep any closer to that sunrise hike.

 Each national park will have at least one campground.
 Sometimes they fill up months in advance, especially on holiday weekends.
+Consider planning your camping trip and booking a campground ahead of time to ensure that you have a spot.
+Campsites can fill up quickly during peak season, though it is nothing like Yosemite, promise.

 Expect to pay $25-$35 for a normal campsite; group and RV sites cost more.
-Most grounds have some first-come-first-serve only sites while the others must be reserved in advance.
+Most grounds have some first-come-first-serve-only sites while the others must be reserved in advance.

 Consider booking a campground ahead of time to ensure that you have a spot.
 Campsites can fill up quickly during peak season, though it is nothing like Yosemite, promise.